Jybium/linguasync_prototype/README.md

 npm install
 ```
 3. Set up environment variables:
-   - Copy the .env.example file to a new file named .env.
+   - Copy the .env file to a new file named .env.
-   - Fill in the necessary API keys and database credentials.
+   - Fill in the necessary API keys and authentication credentials.
 4. Start the development server:
 ```
 Copy code
-npm start
+npm run dev
 ```
+or you might want to run a build using `npm run build` then start the development server using `npm run start`

 ## Usage

-After installation, you can start using LinguaLink by navigating to `localhost:3000` on your web browser.
+After installation, you can start using LinguaSync by navigating to `localhost:3000` on your web browser.
 Here you can test out language learning sessions.
+`localhost:3000/transcribe` takes to the page where you record your speech and generate the text format provided you are in a quiet environement and you have given the necessary microphone access permissions.

+`localhost:3000/translate` navigates you to the page where you type in texts and generate the translate in your chosen language from our drop down select menu.
+And also, you can convert the translation to an audio format which can help shape your pronounciation.

 ## Features